Drayton Entertainment: Drayton Festival Theatre (Drayton, Ontario)

-The tiny village of Drayton is 30 minutes north of Kitchener-Waterloo.
-Built in 1902, the former Town Hall has a rich history of entertaining audiences with such legendary performers as Beatrice Lillie.
+Drayton is located 30 minutes north of Kitchener-Waterloo.
+The former Town Hall, built in 1902, has hosted performers such as Beatrice Lillie.
 The building also housed the town offices and eventually became a complete municipal complex, which included town offices, council chambers, library, fire hall, automobile repair shop and jail.

 By the 1980s, the theatre was used infrequently, but was revived in 1983 by a group of area residents interested in amateur productions.
 The Drayton Community Players staged two shows each year until the theatre was closed for safety reasons in 1989.
-Determined to save their historic theatre from destruction, all 1,000 Drayton residents rallied together and raised $110,000 to retrofit the facility.
+In 1989, local residents raised $110,000 to retrofit the facility after its closure.

-In 1990, the theatre reopened for public use and The Drayton Festival Theatre Inc. was formed with a mission to "promote, produce, and present professional theatre of the highest artistic standards, and to function as facilitator for other cultural and educational activities."
+In 1990, the theatre reopened for public use and The Drayton Festival Theatre Inc. was formed to produce professional theatre and facilitate cultural and educational activities.
 Alex Mustakas was hired as the Artistic Director.

-Mustakas enlisted the help of widely respected Canadian director/choreographer Alan Lund to produce the first show of the 1991 season.
+Mustakas enlisted the help of Canadian director/choreographer Alan Lund to produce the first show of the 1991 season.
 Vaudeville! brought the Drayton Festival Theatre to life on Canada Day, July 1, 1991.
 The first season consisted of three productions over nine weeks and attracted 14,592 visitors to the village.
-A tiny budget necessitated plenty of creativity as well as volunteer and community involvement – from front of house managers and ushers, to laundry and technical support.
+The first season relied on volunteers for front of house management, ushering, laundry, and technical support.

-A great deal of attention was generated when The Drayton Festival Theatre made Canadian theatrical history by completely selling out both its 1993 and 1994 seasons.
+The Drayton Festival Theatre sold all available tickets for its 1993 and 1994 seasons.
 All 36,000 available seats for the 1994 season were sold one month prior to the beginning of rehearsals.

 As the popularity of The Drayton Festival Theatre grew, so did each season and by 1996, the season expanded to 21 weeks with an overall attendance record of 62,660.